getnamo/PiperCLI-Unreal/README.md

 v0.4

-4. Subscribe to `OnAudioGenerated` which output `USoundWave*` outputs instead of PCM bytes.
+4. Subscribe to `OnAudioGenerated` which outputs `USoundWave*` outputs instead of PCM bytes.

 5. Play SoundWave.
 Optionally use `USoundWaveQueueComponent` to queue up all the soundwaves being generated faster than real-time and play them back at target world location in sequence.